semrush/intergalactic/website/docs/style/palette/palette.md

 tabName: Design
 ---

+Our palette is built with [Huetone tool from Alexey Ardov](https://huetone.ardov.me/) ✨ Learn more in the [Twitter thread](https://twitter.com/ardovalexey/status/1447329411678806023).

-@## Description
+@## Variables

-Variables allow us to use color names and not to remember their HEX values.
-The same color gradations have a number at the end (for example, for `css` files you should use `var(--gray-600)`, for our components you should use `propName="gray-600"`).

 > To enable CSS variables, use `@import '~@semcore/utils/style/var.css';`

+Shades of the same color have a value from 50 to 800 at the end (for example, for `css` files you should use `var(--gray-600)`, for our components you should use `propName="gray-600"`).

+@## Brand colors

+We use this hot orange and dark indigo as our brand colors.
+Use them only for the most important and advertising information in the interface.

+@import color-group {"group": "brand"}

-@## Main palette
+@## Main colors

-### Bright

 The main semantic colors that attract attention, mark a status, and highlight main interactive elements on a page.

-@import color-group {"group": "bright"}

-### Dim

-Gray colors, diluted with blue.
-Suitable for icons, statuses, and block borders.

-@import color-group {"group": "dim"}
+@import color-group {"group": "main"}

-### Shades of gray
+@## Gray colors

-"Clean" gray colors for text, titles, and hints.
+Use them for text, titles, and hints.

 @import color-group {"group": "gray"}

+@## Color shades usage

+### 50 shade

+Use it for backgrounds only.

+> May be completely invisible to users with poor vision or low-contrast monitor

+@import color-group {"group": "shade50"}

+### 100 shade

+Use it for:

+- Light borders.
+- Active faded backgrounds (e.g. widget backgrounds, accordions, table headers).

+> APCA ~ 15 to white (minimum visible elements)

+@import color-group {"group": "shade100"}

-### Pastel
+### 200 shade

+Use it for:

+- Active borders.
-Faded colors for block backgrounds, subsurfaces, accordions, table caps.
+- Active backgrounds (e.g. widget backgrounds, accordions, table headers).

+@import color-group {"group": "shade200"}

+### 300 shade

+Use it for:

+- Icon on the white background.
+- Main colors for charts.
+- Text placeholders.

+@import color-group {"group": "shade300"}

+### 400 shade

+Use it for:

+- Icons on the color background.
+- Buttons backgrounds.

+Text colored in this shade can be placed on a white background

+> Contrast parameters: APCA ~ 65 to white, WCAG 3:1 to 50 shade.

+@import color-group {"group": "shade400"}

+### 500 shade

+Use it for secondary text.
+Text colored in this shade can be placed on the background colored in 50 and 100 shades.

+@import color-group {"group": "shade500"}

+### 600 shade

+Use this shade as a dark shade for charts.
+Text colored in this shade can be placed on the background colored in 50 and 100 shades.

+@import color-group {"group": "shade600"}

+### 700 shade

+Use this shade as a dark shade for charts.
+Text colored in this shade can be placed on the background colored in 50, 100 and 200 shades.

+@import color-group {"group": "shade700"}

+### 800 shade

+Use this for main text.
+Text colored in this shade can be placed on the background colored in 50, 100 and 200 shades.

-@import color-group {"group": "pastel"}
+@import color-group {"group": "shade800"}

-### Additional
+@## Additional colors

-Brand colors of services (the data can be found in Semrush interface).
+Brand colors of external services (the data can be found in Semrush interface).

 @import color-group {"group": "additional"}